Utah Olympic Oval: History

-2002 Winter Olympics
+2002 and 2034 Winter Olympics

-During the 2002 games the oval hosted the speed skating events.
-For the competitions temporary seating was installed and the oval had a capacity for about 5,200 spectators, plus press members.
-100 percent of available tickets for the venue's events were sold, allowing 53,056 spectators to witness events in the oval.
+The oval hosted the long-track speed skating events during the 2002 Winter Olympics.
+For the competitions, temporary seating was installed and the oval had a capacity for about 5,200 spectators, plus press members.
+All available tickets for the venue's events were sold, allowing 53,056 spectators to witness events in the oval.

+It is slated to again host long-track speed skating events during the 2034 Winter Olympics.

 The Oval today

 Following the 2002 Olympics, SLOC turned ownership of the oval over to the Utah Athletic Foundation, who also owns and manages the Utah Olympic Park near Park City.
 The oval currently houses the original 400-meter oval skating track, two international size ice sheets, a 442-meter running track, an eight-lane 110-meter sprint running track, weight room, locker facilities and team rooms, meeting rooms, a concession, gifts and gear shop, plus skate rentals.
 Skating lessons are also offered by the foundation.
 The U.S. Olympic Speedskating Team is currently headquartered in the oval, and has been since January 2001.
-The Oval is also home to the North Utah Grizzlies special needs hockey team.
+In 2024, the south sheet was converted to serve as the temporary practice rink for the National Hockey League (NHL)'s Utah Mammoth (then known as the Utah Hockey Club), while a permanent facility at the Shops at South Town in nearby Sandy was being built.
+The rink was narrowed from Olympic size to 200 ft x 85 ft, the standard measurement for NHL ice, and a team base was built in an unused area of the building.